scmkl.calculate_z

 If

-will be reduced toint(num_training_cells / batches)
+batches*batch_size > num_training_cells,batch_sizewill be reduced toint(num_training_cells / batches).

 Returns